secretstartups/handbook/job-families/people-ops/learning-development/index.html.md

 #### Program Manager, Learning & Development (Junior) Hiring Process

 Candidates for this position can expect the hiring process to follow the order below.
 Please keep in mind that candidates can be declined from the position at any stage of the process.
-To learn more about someone who may be conducting the interview, find their job title on our [team page](/company/team/).
+* Qualified candidates will be invited to schedule a 30 minute [screening call](/handbook/hiring/interviewing/#screening-call) with one of our Global Recruiters.
 * 30-minute interview with L&D Manager
 * 30-minute interview with L&D Program Manager
 * 30-minute interview with a People Business Partner (PBP)
-* A final assessment, candidates may be invited to give a short 10-minute presentation on managing underperformance to the L&D team
+* A final assessment, candidates may be invited to give a short 30-minute presentation to the L&D team

+Additional details about our process can be found on our [hiring page](/handbook/hiring/)

 ## Program Manager, Learning & Development (Intermedidate)